 The purpose of the proposed project is to install permanent light fixtures within the Marauder Stadium at Jesuit High School.
 This chapter defines existing conditions and environmental setting at the project site and the surrounding areas (Background and Environmental Setting).
 The chapter also identifies a statement of project objectives (Project Objective) and provides a detailed description of the proposed Jesuit High School Stadium Lighting Project (proposed project) (Project Description and Characteristics).
 Lastly, the chapter identifies intended uses of this environmental impact report (EIR) (including for consideration by the County Planning Commission hearing authority and potential subsequent permits, approvals, review, and/or consultation requirements) (Intended Use of the EIR).
-Plates are provided to facilitate a thorough understanding of the project included in this chapter sets forth the characteristics upon which the evaluation of potential impacts in this draft EIR is based.
+Plates are provided to facilitate a thorough understanding of the project's regional location, site characteristics, and components.
+The description of the project included in this chapter sets forth the characteristics upon which the evaluation of potential impacts in this draft EIR is based.
 All of the project application materials are also available at the County of Sacramento website: https://planning.saccounty.gov/Pages/Jesuit-High-School-Stadium-Lighting.aspx